Blogs

 review / Emili J. Blasco

 Do Morals Matter?
-Presidents and Foreign Policy from FDR to TrumpThe question that serves as degree scroll for the new book by Jospeh Nye, known to the general public for having coined the expression soft poweris not a concession to secularized thinking, but rather a lack of boldness to assert from entrance the convenience of ethical reflection in foreign policy decisions, an importance that, despite the question mark, is intuitively defended by the author.
+Presidents and Foreign Policy from FDR to TrumpThe question that serves as the degree scroll for the new book by Jospeh Nye, known to the general public for having coined the expression "the most important thing in the world". soft powerThe author's entrance is not a concession to secularized thinking, but rather a lack of boldness in asserting the importance of ethical reflection in foreign policy decisions, an importance that, despite the question mark, one senses is defended by the author.

-In fact, the question, in itself, is an approach core topic in the discipline of international relations.
-A common approach is to see the world scenario as a conjunction of states that fight among themselves, in an anarchic dynamic where the law of the strongest prevails.
-Internally, the state can move according to criteria of the common good, attending to the different needs of its inhabitants and making decisions at the national or local level through democratic processes.
+In fact, the question itself is a core topic in the discipline of international relations.
+A common approach is to see the world scenario as a conjunction of states that struggle against each other, in an anarchic dynamic where the law of the strongest prevails.
+Internally, the state may be driven by criteria of the common good, attending to the different needs of its inhabitants and making decisions at the national or local level through democratic processes.
 But beyond its own borders, does the legitimacy granted by its own voters not require the president to guarantee the security of its citizens against external threats and to safeguard the national interest against that of other states?

 The fact that the state is the basic subject in international relations marks, of course, a dividing line between the two spheres.
 And therefore the question of whether the ethical discernment demanded of the leader in the domestic sphere should also be demanded of him in the foreign sphere is fully pertinent.